austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Completed 2 more advanced algorithm scripting problems.
 Only one more to go!

 **Thoughts**: And the last one is a doozy.
 I finally need to learn this and closures.
 I tried reading those sections of YDKJS and I'm still confused.
 I'll try again tomorrow!

+### Day 28: August 18, 2017

+**Today's Progress**: Read some more YDKJS while on the plane travelling back home and finished the advanced algorithm scipting section!

+**Thoughts**: Now the only thing standing between me and the Front End Certification is the Advanced Front End Development Project Section!
+Then I'll have to decide which certification I'll aim for next...I was going to dive into React, but now I'm not sure if I should after all the licensing issues...